 Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results CC7.2.4 Internal and external monitoring of physical activity is performed through the use of 24x7 security monitoring and digital surveillance cameras.
 Observed the surveillance camera systems and security monitoring procedures throughout the IBX data centers with the assistance of the data center site managers and security personnel to determine that internal and external monitoring of data center activity was performed through the use of security guard personnel and / or surveillance cameras at each IBX data center.
 No exceptions noted.
 Inspected the security guard shift schedule for a sample of IBX data centers and months during the period to determine that security guard personnel were scheduled 24x7 to monitor data center activity for each IBX data center and month sampled.
 No exceptions noted.
-CC7.2.5 DESCRIPTION OF STREET S Inquired of the data center site managers and facilities personnel regarding the environmental security monitoring procedures to determine that the IBX data centers were monitored 24x7 by facility engineers and that Equinix had staff in place either onsite or on call 24x7 who were alerted by the BMS for system exceptions.
+CC7.2.5 IBX facilities are monitored 24x7 by facilities engineers.
+Equinix has staff in place either onsite or on call 24x7 who are alerted by the BMS for system exceptions.
+Inquired of the data center site managers and facilities personnel regarding the environmental security monitoring procedures to determine that the IBX data centers were monitored 24x7 by facility engineers and that Equinix had staff in place either onsite or on call 24x7 who were alerted by the BMS for system exceptions.
 No exceptions noted.
 Inspected the site facility engineer staffing schedules for a sample of IBX data centers and months during the period to determine that facility engineers were scheduled 24x7 onsite or on call to monitor the facilities for each IBX data center and the dates during each month sampled.
 No exceptions noted.
 Inspected the BMS monitoring dashboard and example alert log notifications generated during the period for a sample of IBX data centers to determine that a BMS was used to monitor the critical facility equipment and alert personnel when potential issues were identified for each IBX data center sampled.
 No exceptions noted.